JamieB92/portfolio-project-two/README.md

 * I have confirmed that the start button works and takes the user to the-witcher-page.html.
   * I have tested this by clicking on the start button which takes me to the desired page and also clears the local storage data.

+* I have confirmed the alert when user gets question correct or in correct.
+    I have test this by getting a question correct or incorrect in witch the aler does show.

 * I have confirmed that the next button works in the-witcher-page.html page.
    * I have tested this by clicking on the button which changed the question until it gets to the end of the questions that takes you to the completed.html page.